- Common Name: Brown Lacewing

 Value in Pest Management

 Brown lacewings are not as abundant as green lacewings, but contribute to natural control of aphids and other small soft-bodied insects and insect eggs.
-They are not sold commercially.
+They are sold commercially.

 Origin and Distribution